MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Self Tapping screw wireframe](../img/hardware/self_tapping_screw.png){: .shadow}

-Fastener with a pronounced thread profile that is bolted directly into plastic.
+Fastener with a pronounced thread profile that is bolted directly into the plastic.

 ---